HardlyDifficult/Tutorials/Chapter1.md

 <hr></details>
 <details><summary>What's a Layer and how's it different from a Tag?</summary>

 A layer is a number representing a category or type of object in your game which may be compared to a LayerMask.
-The Unity editor allows you to associate a string with this value as well for convienence.
-Layers can be used to effeciently include or exclude objects based off of their type.
+The Unity editor allows you to associate a string with this value as well for convenience.
+Layers can be used to efficiently include or exclude objects based off of their type.
 For this reason, the physics matrix in Unity works with layers.

 To determine if a layer is included with in a LayerMask, you can do it like the following example.
 Comparing to a LayerMask uses 'bit shifting' and a 'bitwise and' which are not intuitive.
 Later in the tutorial we'll create an extension method so we don't have to look at this ever again.